A probabilistic approach to block sizes in random maps: Introduction

 \section{Introduction}

 The paper \cite{bfss} is reasonably called the culmination of an extended line of research into core sizes in large random planar maps.
 The paper is an analytic {\em tour de force}, proceeding via singularity analysis of generating functions and the coalescing saddlepoint method. \citet{bfss} demonstrate how this powerful set of tools can be used to derive to local limit theorems and sharp upper and lower tail estimates.
-In particular, their theorems unify and strengthen the results from \cite{brw,gw}.
+In particular, their theorems unify and strengthen the results from \cite{brw} and \cite{gw}.

 The purpose of this note is to explain a probabilistic approach to the study of large blocks in large random maps.
 We end up proving two results.
 One is a weakening of \citep[Theorem 7]{bfss}, the other a strengthening of \citep[Proposition 5]{bfss}.
 The main point, though, is that our approach, which is to reduce the problem to a question about outdegrees in conditioned Galton-Watson trees, feels direct and probabilistically natural (and short).
+A related technique for studying various observables of ``decomposable'' random combinatorial strucutres, using Boltzmann samplers, was introduced in \cite{kostas}.
+We discuss the relation between our approach and that of \cite{kostas} in Section~\ref{sec:random}.

 The remainder of the introduction lays out the definitions required for the remainder of the work.
-Section~\ref{sec:composite} explains how to view planar maps as composite structures.
+Section~\ref{sec:composite} recalls Tutte's compositional approach to planar map enumeration \cite{tutte}, and describes an associated tree decomposition of maps into higher connectivity submaps.
 Randomness finally arrives in Section~\ref{sec:random}, which also contains the statements and proofs of this work's proposition, corollary, and theorem.